Mercury13/unicodia-sesh/svg-my/rationale.md

 - 1359C: short hair, no beard specified → no beard
 - 135A2: shield from inside, spear→Bronze Age sword
 - 135A5: sit on heel
+- 135AA: short hair, no beard specified → no beard
 - 135B6: more detailed foreigner captive
 - 135C0: noticed a trouble (sent to Unicode), JSesh A216C is actually C8 rather than C0
 - 135C2: other legs, need C3